duyet/awesome-web-scraper/README.md

 * [nightmare](https://github.com/segmentio/nightmare) - Nightmare is a high level wrapper for PhantomJS that lets you automate browser tasks
 * [jsdom](https://github.com/tmpvar/jsdom) - A JavaScript implementation of the WHATWG DOM and HTML standards, for use with node.js
 * [xray](https://github.com/lapwinglabs/x-ray) - The next web scraper.
 See through the `<html>` noise.
+* [lightcrawler](https://github.com/github/lightcrawler) - Crawl a website and run it through Google lighthouse.

 ## Ruby
 * [wombat](https://github.com/felipecsl/wombat) - Lightweight Ruby web crawler/scraper with an elegant DSL which extracts structured data from pages.